 - A custom manufactured steel plate that conforms to the shape of the arm coming off of the door bracket

-- Instructions, a paper template for the repair, and line art drawings showing component parts
+- Instructions and a paper template for the repair

 Tools needed: A vise to hold the bracket while you repair it.
-A hack saw to cut off the old hole (after gluing or pasting down the paper template from the instructions), an electric drill or hand drill for drilling 3 new holes using the three holes already drilled thru the steel plate as drilling guides, pliers or wrench, a screwdriver, and some Loctite.
+A hack saw to cut off the old hole (after gluing or pasting down the paper template from the instructions), an electric drill or hand drill for drilling 3 new holes using the three holes already drilled through the steel plate as a drilling guide, pliers or wrench, and a screwdriver.
 All nuts and bolts are provided in the kit.

 NOTE: this is a very simple fix.
-I have sold hundreds of these kits with very good results from happy customers.
+Hundreds of these kits have been sold with very good results from happy customers.

 Download the text of this page and Turn-A-Shelf parts diagram below.